Barbell Rack Pull

 What muscles does the Barbell Rack Pull work?

-The Barbell Rack Pull primarily targets the Back.
+The Barbell Rack Pull primarily targets the Lower Back.
+Supporting muscles include Erectors, Back, Lats, Traps, Glutes, Hamstrings, Forearms.

 Is the Barbell Rack Pull a compound or isolation exercise?

-The Barbell Rack Pull is an isolation exercise, meaning it focuses on a single muscle group through one joint movement.
+The Barbell Rack Pull is a compound exercise, meaning it works multiple muscle groups and joints in a single movement.

 What difficulty level is the Barbell Rack Pull?